IHTSDO/snomed-drools/README.md

 - [Domain object interfaces](https://github.com/IHTSDO/snomed-drools/tree/master/src/main/java/org/ihtsdo/drools/domain)
 - [Service interfaces](https://github.com/IHTSDO/snomed-drools/tree/master/src/main/java/org/ihtsdo/drools/service)

+## Axiom validation
+For each OWL axiom to be validated the OWL expression should be deserialized and converted to a Relationship domain object.

+The same SNOMED Drools Rules apply to axiom fragments as to relationships.

 ## Content Access Implementations
 The following implementations use the SNOMED Drools Engine and implement the interfaces above to give the engine access to SNOMED CT content: